PunkHazard125/Mad_Max/README.md

 ## **Project Concept**

 ### Primary Idea:
 A post-apocalyptic journey simulation game set in the world of "Mad Max: Fury Road", where players make the decisions for the main character Max Rockatansky and drive a vehicle (War Rig) across a dangerous wasteland, visiting outposts, managing cargo, fuel, and avoiding ambushes.
 The game features strategic planning, resource management, and randomized events that affect the outcome of the journey.
+The target is to reach the final outpost called 'Gas Town' from the initial outpost 'Citadel', ensuring minimum fuel consumption and maximum cargo value.

 ### Key Classes:
 - **Vehicle (WarRig)**: Represents the player's vehicle with attributes like fuel, cargo capacity, credits, and fuel consumption.